ISAITB/docs-itb-ta/source/exportimport/index.rst

 .. figure:: ../screenshots/admin_export_domain_ta.png
   :align: center

 If you select **Community configuration** the form is similarly expanded to display the list of available communities and the export options.
-Note that the test bed's :ref:`default community<community__defaults__community>` is not included in this list as it cannot be exported.

 .. figure:: ../screenshots/admin_export_community_ta.png
   :align: center